Reid-E0/book-app/README.md

 database for additional materials.
 I was inspired to create this project by my past experience as a research assistant and time in graduate school.
 When starting on a new project, you often find yourself with a scrap of paper with a dozen or so call numbers.
-Univserity libraries use the same cataloging system as the Library of Congress (LOC), which means books are shelved according to subject matter.
+University libraries use the same cataloging system as the Library of Congress (LOC), which means books are shelved according to subject matter.
 What this means is that you often find the most interesting titles on your subject without even meaning to!
 This process of discovery in research is vital.
 To get started, click "Search LOC" above and starting searching the stacks!
-And don't worry, the search is restricted to digitaized materials only, so you don't even have to go to the library to pull your first text.
+And don't worry, the search is restricted to digitized materials only, so you don't even have to go to the library to pull your first text.

+## Plans for Future Features and Improvements

+### A Backend

+As I continue to learn and expand my web development skills, I hope to keep building on this project.
+In particular, I am interested next in creating a backend database for the site in order to have user accounts.
+For this, I am planning to look into both MongoDB and postgreSQL.
+I think it would be interesting to experiment with both to get experience with non-relational and relational databases.

+### More API Features

+In addition to a backend, I am also interested in expanding the API search on the app.
+Currently, it only as one text field and searches against the title, author, and description of each listing.
+But, I would like to expand the user's ability to select the search endpoint, or to provide a more nuanced query.